RHIT-CSSE/csse220/Homework/HW9/README.md

 ## To Do:

-1. In your IDE, import this project (HWLinearLightsOut) from your local copy of the CSSE220 repo
+1. In your IDE, open this project (HWLinearLightsOut) from your local copy of the CSSE220 repo
 2. Implement the *Manual Part - Ball/Strike Counter* (details below)
 3. Complete the *GenAI Part - Linear Lights Out* (details below)
-4. Upload your team's completed *.java* files and report to the LinearLightsOut dropbox.
-Make sure the submission includes both team members.
+4. Upload your team's completed *.java* files and report to the HW9 Gradescope dropbox.
+Make sure the submission [includes both team members](https://guides.gradescope.com/hc/en-us/articles/21863861823373-Adding-Group-Members-to-a-Submission).

 ## Part 1 - Manual Part: Ball/Strike Counter
+In this part, you should ***not*** use genAI tools or other external resources (StackOverflow, GeeksforGeeks, etc.).
+You may only use CSSE 220 class materials and the [Java API](https://docs.oracle.com/en/java/javase/21/docs/api/index.html).
 ### Overview
 Implement the code in the *ballStrikeCounter* package.
 In this starter project you have been give simple GUI framework for a program that tracks balls and strikes for a baseball game.
 You need to add the buttons, ActionListeners, and variables necessary to make the code function correctly.